Distant Waves

-Distant Waves is a historical fiction novel by Suzanne Weyn published in 2009 which uses the RMS Titanic as much of its setting.
-It is not a story completely of the Titanic, it mixes fiction with real people that were alive during the Titanic era.
+Distant Waves is an historical novel by Suzanne Weyn published in 2009.
+It uses the as much of its setting, mixing fiction with real people who were alive during the Titanic era.

 Plot

-A girl named Jane Taylor lives with her mother and four other sisters (Mimi, Amelie, Emma, and Blythe).
+A girl named Jane Taylor lives with her mother and four sisters (Mimi, Amelie, Emma, and Blythe).
 Her mother, Maude, is a medium.
 They live in America in the late 19th century.
-Jane's father has recently died of Smallpox, and her mother is in grief.
+Jane's father has recently died from smallpox, and her mother is grieving.

-One day, they go to a park to meditate, and Mimi & Jane go for a walk.
+One day, they go to a park to meditate, and Mimi and Jane go for a walk.
 Their mother decides to go to a little place named Spirit Vale.
-They soon take a train to New York city when, suddenly, the ground starts splitting apart and shaking.
-An earthquake starts, buildings start shaking and Mimi gets a bad headache.
-But a man named Nikola Tesla rescues them, and they watch him smash a small device.
-He explains that he has been destroying things and this earthquake machine is one of his ideas.
-He believes that everything vibrates and at different frequencies, you can travel between time and different worlds.
-They are amused.
-Tesla becomes Jane's ultimate role model, and she collects newspaper clippings about him over the years.
-Maude moves them to Spirit Vale, where they are going to stay at the inn for a bit.
-The inn is already fully booked, but, Maude "contacts" the husband of the inn's owner, Aunty Lily, and she lets them stay.
+They take a train to New York City; there, the ground starts splitting apart and buildings shake.
+Nikola Tesla rescues them, and destroys a small device.
+He explains his device inadvertently caused the earthquake.
+Tesla believes that everything vibrates, at different frequencies, and thinks this can be used to travel in time and to different worlds.
+Tesla becomes Jane's role model, and she collects newspaper clippings about him over the years.
+Maude moves them to Spirit Vale, where they are going to stay at the inn.
+The inn is already full, but Maude "contacts" the deceased husband of the inn's owner, and she lets them stay.

-When they stay in Spirit Vale Maude opens a business where she "contacts" the spirits and practices the movement known as Spiritualism.
+When they stay in Spirit Vale Maude opens a business where she "contacts" the spirits and practices spiritualism.
 There she changes everyone's name to Oneida Taylor.
-Maude becomes very well known and is the center and buzz of Spirit Vale.
+Maude becomes well known and is the center and buzz of Spirit Vale.
 Everyone comes to see her and get readings and many other things.
 As the years pass many more things are added to her sign outside the home they share.
 They soon move out of the hotel and into their own house.